ErdemOzgen/MachineLearningArchive/MachineLearningAZ/readme.md

-# Readme of Machine Learning
+# Index of Machine LearningAZ